- Trips

 Distance: 10 miles | Ascent: 702 feet | Descent: 1680 feet (may vary)

 The final steps of our Coast-to-Coast hike crosses The North York Moors and concludes as we descend the winding, cobbled streets of Robin Hood’s Bay, the picturesque fishing village on the North York Coast marking the traditional end point of the England Coast to Coast walk.
 This isolated cove was an ideal location for smuggling, which was at its peak in late 1700's.
-We dip our tired feet in the North Sea and reflect on our adventure with a sense of achievement and a tinge of sadness that the hike is over.
+We throw our stones in the North Sea and reflect on our adventure with a sense of achievement and a tinge of sadness that the hike is over.

 We celebrate with a pint at a local pub and enjoy some time wandering around the village.
 (BSD)